niklas-arm/example-uvisor-threaded-blinky/README.md

-# Threaded Blinky with uVisor Example
+# Threaded RPC with uVisor Example

-This is a simple example to show how to write a uVisor-secured threaded application.
-Three LEDs will blink from three separate secure processes.
-Each process also updates some memory private to that process.
-The memory allocator is also used in this example.
+This is a simple example to show how to use several uVisor APIs to build a box that securely stores a number.
+This number can only be written by one box, but read by all boxes.

+- Create and run secure boxes.
+- Secure static and dynamic memory inside secure boxes.
+- Run threads inside secure boxes.
+- Issue RPC requests to other secure boxes and wait for their completion.
+- Receive and process incoming RPC requests from other secure boxes.
+- Get box id and namespace of the RPC caller.

+This demo contains three secure boxes:

+1. The secure number vault.
+This box stores one number that can only be written to by client A, but read by everyone.
+2. Client A, which attempts to write (and succeeds) and read the secure number.
+3. Client B, which attempts to write (but fails) and read the secure number.

+The insecure box 0 also attempts to write (but fails) and read the secure number.

 ## Building